-Ramadan 2021 starts with the first sightings of the crescent moon on Monday, April 12 and ends on Wednesday, May 12, 2021.
+Ramadan 2021 starts with the first sightings of the crescent moon on Friday, April 2 and ends at sundown on Saturday, April 30, 2022.

 In Islamic belief, Ramadan commemorates the first revelation of the Quran, the Muslim holy book, to the Muslim prophet Muhammad.